Employment Status: Types, Rights & Legal Guidance

 In this guide, we examine the different types of employment status, the tests that can be used to help establish someone’s status, and what this means for both the individual and you as an employer.

-What are the different types of employment status?
+What is employment status?

 A person’s employment status refers to their legal status at work.
 This is essentially what defines the rights and employment protections that they’re entitled to and, in turn, dictates the responsibilities that you owe to an individual as either their employer or client.